CleverCloud/doc.clever-cloud.com/app-configuration/java-and-scala.md

 Sbt
 ---

-Upload your files on our server with the cc_conf.json filled with "build": "sbt".
+Upload your files on our server with the cc_conf.json filled with "build": "sbt" (see the [deployment configuration section](/app-configuration/cc-conf.html) to read about the json.).
+If you build via SBT, the "package" command will be applied.
+If you deploy, the "run" command will.